AdobeDocs/graphql-mesh-gateway/src/pages/gateway/fastly.md

 <InlineAlert variant="info" slots="text"/>

-Use the `fastly-debug:1` request header to get more information from Fastly on each request.
-Adobe does not recommend using this header in a production environment.
+Use the [`fastly-debug:1`](https://developer.fastly.com/reference/http/http-headers/Fastly-Debug/) request header to get more information from Fastly on each request.
+Adobe does not recommend using debug headers in production environments.

 ### Fastly example mesh